- Says no litigation after proposed CAN elections

-A chieftain of the Christian Association of Nigeria (CAN), Rev. Testimony
+A chieftain of the Christian Association of Nigeria, Rev. Testimony

-Onifade, has alleged that the activities of the marauding herdsmen in
+Onifade, has alleged that the superior firearms being used by the marauding herdsmen in

-recent time leading to the death of thousands of innocent Nigerians
+recent times leading to the deaths of thousands of innocent Nigerians lends

-and the superior firearms they are alleged to be parading has given credence to the fact that they are being sponsored by some powerful
+credence to the fact that they were being sponsored by some powerful

 Onifade, who is a Special Assistant to the CAN Vice President, Rev